teorzhang/DS_DTEFCC/README.md

 # DS_DTEFCC

-Code for Dialogue summarization with topic enhancement and factual consistency contrast.
+Code for dialogue summarization with topic enhancement and factual consistency contrast.

 ## Setup